 Jump to:

-Making Blackberry Preserves is easy, and only a few ingredients will be required.
+Making preserves with blackberries is easy, and only a few ingredients will be required.
 I picked my berries fresh off nearby blackberry bushes, as they grow rampant in the Pacific North West where I live.

 You will need fresh picked, fresh store bought, or frozen blackberries.
 Also, white granulated sugar, powdered pectin, and lemon juice.
 The lemon juice can be fresh, frozen, or bottled, whichever is easiest for you.